jefftham/Reminder/README.md

+# Under development

 # Reminder
 A self-learning project that use React as frontend, Nodejs as backend, Firebase as database.
 User can add schedulers and send text messages and/or emails to themselves or anyone.